zwang695/alexa-skills-list/skills/B01GU4MBM4/README.md

 WHAT'S NEW?
 -- You can now get wind and humidity information for any hour in the next 24 hours!

--- Stability Fix.
-Crash under heavy loads fixed.
-Sorry for the inconvenience!
-Try it/Review it again if you experienced trouble in the past!

 "Alexa, ask Big Sky..."